Click fraud: Michael Anthony Bradley

 In 2004, California resident Michael Anthony Bradley created Google Clique, a software program that he claimed could let spammers defraud Google out of millions of dollars in fraudulent clicks, which ultimately led to his arrest and indictment.

-Bradley was able to demonstrate that fraud was possible, and was impossible for Google to detect.
-The Department of Justice alleged that he contacted Google saying that unless they paid him $100,000 for the rights to the technology, he would sell it to spammers, costing Google millions.
+Bradley was able to demonstrate that fraud was possible, and that it was impossible for Google to detect.
+The Department of Justice alleged that he contacted Google saying, that unless they paid him $100,000 for the rights to the technology, he would sell it to spammers, costing Google millions.
 As a result, Bradley was arrested for extortion and mail fraud in 2006.

-Charges were dropped without explanation on November 22, 2006; both the US Attorney's office and Google declined to comment.
+Charges were dropped without explanation on November 22, 2006; both the U.S. Attorney's office and Google declined to comment.
 Business Week suggests that Google was unwilling to cooperate with the prosecution, as it would be forced to disclose its click fraud detection techniques publicly.

 Fabio Gasperini

 On June 18, 2016, Fabio Gasperini, an Italian citizen, was extradited to the United States on click fraud charges.
 An indictment charged Gasperini with: